 The Importance of Mouthguards as Fall Sports Begin

-With a new school year quickly approaching, along with that comes the start of fall sports for many young athletes from elementary school age up to college level.
+With a new school year on the horizon, we anticipate the start of fall sports for many young athletes from elementary school age up to college level.
 To ensure that everyone participating has a safe and healthy season, the Pennsylvania Dental Association (PDA) would like to once again emphasize the importance of athletes wearing mouthguards to protect their oral health.

 Chipped teeth are the most common of all dental injuries, with dislodged or knocked out teeth being less frequent, but more severe examples.
 Approximately one-third of all dental injuries are sports-related, so it is vital that athletes wear a mouthguard.